QwantResearch/map-style-builder/README.md

 You can also define this package as a dependency of your style node package.

+You can also define webfont generation using `--webfont=true` this will create a subfolder containing webfont (css + ttf + woff) inside build folder

 ### Test
 `npm test -- PATH/TO/YOUR/MAPSTYLE/FOLDER` to check if your style is ok